Lamer87/Space_Engineers_DLC_unlocker/README.md

   - 3b- (GitHub zip) unzip all files and folder from **INSIDE** `zip\...main folder\` to the game "Bin64" folder
   - 4 - Run `CreamAPI_Tool.cmd` and press "**C**"(x2) to install CreamAPI, it automatically makes necessary backup
     Note1: If the game is on "C:" drive, you may need to run it using mouse right button, run as admin
+    Note2: If you already own some DLC, go to the related section below, before playing
-    Note2: If there is any problem, please check the "Troubleshooting" section below
+    Note3: If there is any problem, please check the "Troubleshooting" section below
   - 5 - You can play.

 [<img src="https://i.ibb.co/h7hwpbn/Empty-png.png" width="1"/>](https://github.com/Lamer87/Space_Engineers_DLC_unlocker#space-engineers-dlc-unlocker)